 The College of Arts and Sciences oversees Bachelor of Arts and Bachelor of Science undergraduate programs.
-This school is housed in Jones Hall.
+This college is housed in Jones Hall.
 Faculty of the College of Arts and Sciences have offices located on the second, fourth and fifth floors.

-Kimberly Kilgore, Ph.D., is the dean of the College of Arts and Sciences, which includes the Department of Liberal Arts and the Department of Basic Sciences.
+Ehren Bucholtz, Ph.D., is the interim dean of the College of Arts and Sciences, which includes the Department of Liberal Arts and the Department of Basic Sciences.
+He also serves as the director of the Master's in Medicinal Chemistry program and professor of chemistry.